First Progress Platinum Select Mastercard Secured Credit Card review

 The APR for this card is much lower than most secured credit cards at 13.99 percent variable.
 It does require you to pay an annual fee of $39, however.
 If you use this card overseas, you’ll pay a 3 percent foreign transaction fee.
 You must maintain at least a $200 deposit to keep your credit limit, as well.
 There are no rewards or welcome offers when you sign up for this card.

 How the First Progress Platinum Select Mastercard Secured compares to other secured credit cards

-Two other secured credit cards worth exploring are the Discover it® Secured Credit Card and the Secured Mastercard® from Capital One.
+Two other secured credit cards worth exploring are the Discover it® Secured Credit Card and the Capital One Platinum Secured Credit Card.
 Neither of these two cards charges an annual fee, while the First Progress Platinum Select Mastercard Secured Credit Card costs $39 each year.
 However, the APR is much higher with the Discover it® Secured Credit Card and Capital One secured cards—22.99 percent and 26.99 percent variable, respectively.

 If you’re after rewards, the Discover it Secured is the only one of the bunch that offers them.
 You’ll get 2 percent cash back at gas stations and restaurants on up to $1,000 in combined purchases per quarter with the card, as well as 1 percent back on all other purchases.
 You won’t get rewards with the other two cards.